 This algorithm speed depends very much on the speed of integer division.
 So systems with hardware division have a big advantage.
 The algoritm computations are 16/32-bit with unsigned integers, it gives advantages to 16/32-systems.

 The results are time intervals in seconds for the calculation of 100, 1000, 3000 digits.
 They also contain the upper limits to the number of digits for the programs used.
 The data are sorted by time for 3000 digits.

 Every program is satisfying four restrictions: 1) it measures time; 2) it uses an OS function to print digits, it prints 4 digits a time synchronously with the calculation of them; 3) it uses less than 64 KB RAM for the code and data; 4) it utilizes all available RAM below 64 KB limit to get the maximum number of calculated digits, so it is forbidden to restrict artificially the maximum number of digits.

 CPU frequencies given are maximum available (known to me) for computers listed below.
 They are actual frequencies used during measurements.

 FORMAT: Data for CPU and IO timing parts are calculated, so they are only some approximations.
 They are less accurate for display outputs because timings for the vertical scrolling are not taken into account.
 They have also some small deviations (about 5%) for tcp/ip connections because of not linear timing for the char output in this case.
-For some systems, the data was acquired from hardware though.
+For some systems, the data was acquired from hardware.
+Approximated results are shown in blue.
+The red color is used in cases where the approximation is based on heuristics.

 1The automatic DRAM regeneration doesn't work at this clock (@1.78MHz) so it is possible that some hardware and software can't work with this speed.
 So, for normal system work, the maximum clock frequency is about 1.34 MHz, or 75% of that that used for the results given in the table.